ChallengeMeApp/backend/README.md

 ## How to setup a local database?

 To run the local development server you need a [MySQL database](https://www.mysql.com/) installed.
-Either you install MySQL on your machine or you can use local build infrastructure with docker/docker-compose using the office MySQL docker image.
+Either you install MySQL on your machine or you can use local build infrastructure with docker/docker-compose using the official MySQL docker image.
 Install [Docker](https://docs.docker.com/get-docker/) for your operating system and then run:

-    $ docker run --name mysqldb -e MYSQL_ROOT_PASSWORD=secret -e MYSQL_USER=test -e MYSQL_PASSWORD=password -e MYSQL_DATABASE=ChallengeMe -p 3306:3306 -d mysql
+    $ docker run --name mysqldb -e MYSQL_ROOT_PASSWORD=secret -e MYSQL_USER=test -e MYSQL_PASSWORD=password -e MYSQL_DATABASE=questophant -p 3306:3306 -d mysql

-This command will start a MySQL server with a default database named `ChallengeMe` and a user `test` (password: `password`).
+This command will start a MySQL server with a default database named `questophant` and a user `test` (password: `password`).
 The  user `root` has the password `secret`.

 ### Import Challenges